traefik/traefik/docs/content/middlewares/headers.md

 In the following example, requests are proxied with an extra `X-Script-Name` header while their `X-Custom-Request-Header` header gets stripped, and responses are stripped of their `X-Custom-Response-Header` header.

-Please note that it is not possible to remove headers through the use of labels (Docker, Rancher, Marathon, ...) for now.

 ```yaml tab="Docker"
 labels:
   - "traefik.http.middlewares.testheader.headers.customrequestheaders.X-Script-Name=test"